mkvph0ch/dst_airlines/README.md

 ### Dashboard.

 Our dashboard allows you to track flights in real-time and access information about flights all over the world.
-By clicking on each point on the map, you can see the flight number and current geopositions.
+By hovering over each point on the map, you can see the flight number and current geopositions.

+For more interesting info on each flight, you can copy flight number from the dashboard and use it in our fastapi.

 ### FastAPI.